Varshitha713/first-contrib-placement/README.md

 ## 🫶 Motivation

-This project was created as a part of my submission for **GirlScript Summer of Code 2025** as a Project Admin.
+This project was created as a part of my submission for **Social Summer of Code 2025** as a Project Admin.
 I wanted to build something that:

 * Helps fellow students
 * Teaches open source contribution basics